Synopsis

 The film examines the effects of highly concentrated landownership and the failing system of accountability within private conservation.
 These disparate topics are neatly brought together by the crimes and abuses committed by one of Chile's most renowned private nature reserves.

-After the film screening, there will be a panel discussion on greenwashing in Chile, and Norway's role, organized by Association for International Water Studies (FIVAS) and Norwegian Solidarity Committee for Latin America (LAG).
+After the film screening, there will be a panel discussion on greenwashing in Chile, and Norway's role, organized by Association for International Water Studies (FIVAS)

 Screenings